wachaon/wes/docs/README.en.md

 # Usage

-Enter the `wes` keyword and the command specifying the file that will be the starting point of the program to the console.
+Enter the `wes` keyword followed by the command specifying the file that will be the starting point of the program to the console.
 The script extension *.js* can be omitted.

 ```bat
 wes index